The Band (film): Plot

 In 1968, an Israeli military ensemble (based on The Nahal Band), performs comedy and musical acts to boost morale among soldiers in combat zones during the War of Attrition.
-At the film’s start, three veteran members of the troupe give their farewell performance before finishing their service in the Israeli Defense Forces.
+At the film’s start, three veteran members of the troupe give their farewell performance before finishing their service in the Israel Defense Forces.
 The next day, auditions are held by troupe director Paul Aviv (Tuvia Tzafir) to fill these positions, resulting in the selection of three new recruits: the forward Giora Datner (Gidi Gov), the nerdy Moshe "Bazooka" Albuz (Meir Suissa), and the talented Noa Barron (Dafana Armoni).
-The veteran troupe members haze the newcomers.
+The veteran troupe members welcome the new recruits very coldly by hazing them.

-During a rehearsal, Leicht, the assistant musical director, unexpectedly assigns Noa a solo originally sung by the troupe’s prima donna, Yaffa (Smadar Brenner), who storms out of the rehearsal in tears.
-Later, while Noa and the other new recruits are helping paint backdrops for the show’s set, she breaks down after enduring cruel remarks from some of the veteran members.
-Zami (Eli Gorenstein), the troupe’s electrician, explains to Datner and Bazooka the tradition of hazing new recruits.
+During a rehearsal, Leicht, the assistant musical director, unexpectedly assigns Noa a solo originally sung by the troupe’s prima donna, Yaffa (Smadar Brenner).
+Jealous of Noa’s pure talent, she storms out of the rehearsal in tears.

+Later on while painting sets for the new show, Noa breaks down in tears following cruel remarks from Yaffa, Sari (Galiat Anorki), and Mali (Gali Atari) after the previous night following the rehearsal.
+Datner and Bazooka try to figure out what’s wrong, until Zami (Eli Gorenstein), the troupe’s electrician, explains to them that hazing new recruits is “Tradition”.
 In defiance, Datner and Bazooka decide to retaliate.

-Moments before their first performance in front of an audience, Datner and Bazooka begin their revenge plot.
-They damage the drummer’s set, fill the keyboard with powder, and electrocute the microphones off on Yaffa and another veteran, Doron (Yoni Chen).
-Believing the sabotage to be part of the act, the audience just erupts in thunderous laughter.
+On the day of their first performance in front of an audience, Datner and Bazooka begin their payback hazing.
+They damage the drummer’s set, fill powder inside the keyboard, and Yaffa and another veteran, Doron (Yoni Chen) get electrocuted from wetting the microphones.
+Believing the sabotage to be part of a comedy act, the audience just erupts in thunderous laughter.

-The next morning, before boarding a bus for a concert tour, Shuka (the troupe's drummer), Doron, Moni smear dog feces on Datner's bus seat.
-Sensing it’s a prank, Datner dramatically pretends to faint, causing alarm among the troupe.
-Micki (Liron Nirgad), a soloist and Moni’s girlfriend, confronts Moni, Shuka, and Doron, and demands they clean the seat.
-Once it’s cleaned, Datner winks at Micki, sparking a budding romance between them.
+The next morning, before boarding a bus for a concert tour, drummer Shuka, Doron, and keyboardist Moni, take their hazing to the next level by smearing dog feces on Datner's bus seat.
+Sensing it’s another prank, Datner dramatically pretends to faint, causing alarm among the troupe.
+Moni’s spunky loudmouth girlfriend Micki (Liron Nirgad), confronts him, Shuka, and Doron for their disgusting actions, demanding they clean the seat.
+A brief moment, Datner winks at Micki, sparking a budding romance between them.

 During the journey, Dani (Sassi Kesshet), the troupe's charming and flirtatious lead singer, and Yaffa’s boyfriend, Commander Moti (Doval’e Glickman), both develop feelings for Noa, sparking a rivalry between them.
 Meanwhile, the shy Bazooka becomes infatuated with Dani's girlfriend, Orli (Chelli Goldenberg).
 Datner steps in to teach Bazooka how to navigate relationships, setting him up on a series of practice dates before he attempts to approach Orli.
 Datner sets Bazooka up on several dates that go poorly.
+Meanwhile, the hazing continues between Datner and Bazooka vs. Moni, Shuka, and Doron on and off stage.